 Haris public portal highlights the research conducted at Hanken.
-In the new Haris portal, the research is presented in a new, more modern interface with enhanced functionality.
-New features in the new portal are visualization, fingerprints, and integrated altmetrics.
-There are also enhanced possibilities to customize the personal profile.
+In the public portal, the research is presented in a modern interface with enhanced functionality.
+There are features like visualization, fingerprints, and integrated altmetrics.
+There are also possibilities to customize the personal profile.

 Research collaborations are visualized geographically.
 The visualization is visible at the Hanken level, the unit level, and the individual level.